 Dr. Kamen Stroychev & Neno Terziiski, Comparison of Kre-Alkalyn to Creatine on body composition, muscular performance, & safety: Dr. I.S.
 Greenberg Medical Center, Sofia, Bulgaria.

-Additionally, the Kre-Alkalyn group appeared to be healthy without any side effects from daily Kre-Alkalyn administration.
-No significant changes in body weight for either the Creatine Monohydrate group or the Kre-Alkalyn group were noted.
+Additionally, the Kre-Alkalyn group is healthy without any side effects from daily Kre-Alkalyn administration.
+There are no significant changes in body weight for either the Creatine Monohydrate group or the Kre-Alkalyn group.

-Within the framework and context of the current experimental design, this study concluded that subjects in the Kre-Alkalyn group increased their weight poundages by an average of 28.25% over subjects in the Creatine Monohydrate group.
+Within the framework and context of the current experimental design, this study concluded that subjects in the Kre-Alkalyn group increased their weight poundage’s by an average of 28.25% over subjects in the Creatine Monohydrate group.
 It should be noted that it is quite difficult for high-caliber Olympic-level athletes to produce considerable improvements in their muscular performance in such a short time-frame.
-Therefore, a 28.25% increase is considered to be a significant value
+Therefore, a 28.25% increase is a significant value